Wolves on the ballot in Colorado a symbol of America's culture wars

 Cattle and sheep ranchers are a small proportion of Colorado's population, but have outsized economic clout.

-Part of the problem is also that wolves also loom large in the human imagination.
-They represent forces that neither ranchers nor hunters can control, ecologist and author George Wuerthner wrote in February in the magazine Counterpunch.
+Part of the problem is that wolves also loom large in the human imagination.
+They represent forces that neither ranchers nor hunters can control, ecologist and author George Wuerthner wrote in February in the magazine CounterPunch.

 "The old bias against predators is based more on a cultural attitude as any scientific value," he wrote.